frederic-perez/AmE-dictionary/data/dictionary.md

 __unequivocally__
 __Unesco__ _United Nations Educational, Scientific and Cultural Organization._
 __unethically__ _He had acted unethically and for that I could never trust him as editor._
-__unfathomable__ _adj_ :three: Impossible to ever understand.
+__unfathomable__ _adj_ :four: Impossible to ever understand.
 Fathoms are seafaring units of measure equaling about six feet.
 So something that is unfathomable is also immeasurable, especially when it comes to depth. _For most people, the field of quantum mechanics is unfathomable._
 __unfazed__ _v_ :seven::hammer: _They are unfazed by all fof this._
 __unfeasible__ _adj_ _Syn_ infeasible
 __unfettered__ _adj_ :nine::m: Not kept under retraint; uninhibited. _Exposed to unfettered political advocacy._ _Unfettered by commutes._ _Unfettered flow of information._ _Unfettered travel._